wilsonmar/oss-perf/README.md

-This github public repo summarizes the technical approach to combine several "totally free" **open-source software** to measure the speed and load capacity risks of high-traffic web and native mobile apps.
+This github public repo summarizes the technical approach to **combine** several <a href="#NewComponents">new</a>
+and existing "totally free" **open-source software** repos to measure the speed and load capacity risks of high-traffic web and native mobile apps.

    "Totally free" is in quotes because the spirit of free software is that the community which uses them contributes back.
 So if you see a typo that needs fixing or an idea that should be considered, please fork this repo,